kubernetes/test-infra/workload-identity/README.md

    environment variable of `GOOGLE_APPLICATION_CREDENTIALS` before migrating.

-1. Creating new GCP service account with necessary GCP IAM permissions, and set up workload identity with the new service account.
+1. Creating new GCP service account with necessary GCP IAM permissions, and set up workload identity with the new service account by following [Kubernetes service account](#kubernetes-service-account) and [GCP service account](#gcp-service-account) above.

 1. Modify prow job config by adding the sections similar to above, replacing the service account name with the new service account name.